 The Castanea Hostel (Gamla Stan)

 One of the nicest hostels I’ve ever been in without spending much extra.
 Great wifi, clean bathrooms (not to mention there are enough of them, and most are private), and a well-functioning kitchen and hangout lounge.
 It’s located in a quiet, beautiful nook of Gamla Stan, very central.

 By the way, you are not too old to stay in a hostel.
 I witnessed an entire family – husband, wife, and two teenage girls – have breakfast together at my hostel.
 I’ll keep going as long as I continue to have good experiences like in Castanea.
-More info
+Learn more about the Castanea Hostel.

 Here are some of my favorite statues and icons to visit.
 Most you wouldn’t notice unless you were looking for them.